+Executive Summary1

+Introduction

+American Perspectives on the Belt and Road Initiative

-Executive Summary 3 Introduction 4 The American Reception of the Belt and Road Initiative 9 Transcending Competition and Furthering Common Interests 20
+The American Reception of the Belt and Road Initiative9

+Transcending Competition and Furthering Common Interests

+About the Authors

+Acknowledgments27

+Bibliography28

+Notes

 Executive Summary

 This report is a survey of common views on China's Belt and Road Initiative (BRI) among American strategic studies and international political economy experts.
 These observations are placed against the backdrop of BRI's potential to make significant contributions to global economic development, and they comprise a point of departure for a set of preliminary recommendations for using the initiative to improve the US-China relationship.
 This report maintains an agnostic position regarding the current strategic intentions behind BRI or its future course.
 However, the scale, scope, and centrality of BRI to China's foreign and economic policy all invite an examination of its potential to enhance the US-China relationship, and to identify factors that either might facilitate or stand in the way of realizing this potential.